apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <p>Defines the unique identifier of the component within the cluster topology.
 It follows IANA Service naming rules and is used as part of the Service&rsquo;s DNS name.
-The name must start with a lowercase letter, can contain lowercase letters, numbers, and hyphens, and must end with a lowercase letter or number.</p>
+The name must start with a lowercase letter, can contain lowercase letters, numbers, and hyphens, and must end with a lowercase letter or number.
+The name must be unique within the Components and Shardings of the ClusterTopology.</p>
 <p>Cannot be updated once set.</p>
 </td>
 </tr>